AssasinsBlade/AssasinsBlade/README.md

 Sometimes disappears to recharge.
 Not really sensitive to dark humor, though please respect boundaries.
 If I ever seem distant...
-I'm probably just tired.
-Not upset with you.
+I'm prob not upset with you.

 ⠀ ⠀ ⠀ ⠀♱ ⠀